MuhammadAliCheema/Build-A-Formik-Form/README.md

-These are the solution filed to the assignment titled "Buil-A-Formik-Form" for Module 13 of the MIT fulstack course.
+These are the solution files for the assignment titled "Buil-A-Formik-Form" for Module 13 of the MIT fulstack course.
 The "App.js" file is updated to provide the required results. this app prject can be compiled with node package manager npm save the project files into local folder